Junior Visiting Fellows

 Lu, Si Yinn

 Si Yinn Lu is a third-year PhD candidate at the Dalla Lana School of Public Health, University of Toronto.
 She uses qualitative methods to investigate the social and structural determinants of health that shape older adults' experiences of care.
-Her doctoral research utilizes an Institutional Ethnographic approach to examine the social, organizational, and institutional processes and relations that influence the interpretation and management of loneliness among older adults in Singapore.
+Her doctoral research employs an ethnographic approach to explore how social relations and processes shape the experiences of loneliness among older adults in Singapore.